 If you’re looking for comfort food, it’s hard to beat a classic fried fish.
 Battered fillets coated in crispy breading, paired with lemon or malt vinegar and a bit of salt — who could resist!

 The dish is popular in countries around the world, with different cultures putting their own unique spin on the classic combination of seafood crisped in hot fat and hearty vegetables.
-Britain is practically synonymous with fish and chips, while the Friday fish fry is a staple of life in the Northeast and Upper Midwest in the U.S. Southern states add regional twists too.
+Britain is practically synonymous with fish and chips, while the Friday fish fry is a staple of life in the Northeast and Upper Midwest in the United States; Southern states add regional twists too.

-History of the Fish Fry
+History of the fish fry

 In the United Kingdom, the first recorded fish and chips shop opened in London around 1860.
-The the pairing of crispy fish and thin sliced potatoes soon exploded in popularity among the working class.
-By the late 1920s there were an estimated 35,000 fish and chips shops in the country.
+The pairing of crispy fish and thin sliced potatoes soon exploded in popularity among the working class.
+By the late 1920s, there were an estimated 35,000 fish and chip shops in the country.
 The dish was one of the few foods exempted from rationing during World War I and II.
 The history of the dish dates back even farther, though, to Jewish immigrants who brought the tradition of battering and frying fish in oil from Spain and Portugal.

 In the U.S., the history of fried fish stems from the Catholic tradition of abstaining from meat during Lent.
 People turned to fish for protein during the 40 days of Lent.
 The practice lives on today in Friday fish frys.